Solomon's Kingdom Was Running Like a Fortune 500 — Modern Paraphrase | nocap.bible

 and were as numerous as sand by the sea.
 They ate, they drank, and they were happy.
 That's it.
 That's the verse.
 The entire nation was just living their best life.

-Solomon's kingdom stretched from the Euphrates River all the way to the land of the Philistines and down to the border of .
+Solomon's stretched from the River all the way to the land of the and down to the border of .
 Every kingdom in between was paying tribute and serving Solomon for his entire reign.
 The daily food supply for his household alone was thirty cors of fine flour, sixty cors of meal, ten fattened oxen, twenty pasture-fed cattle, a hundred sheep — plus deer, gazelles, roebucks, and fattened fowl.
 This man's dinner table was a whole operation.

 This was the promise fully realized.
 What God told generations ago — a nation as numerous as sand, prosperous and secure — was literally happening under Solomon's reign. ✨